fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 Our first task is fetching the already existing notes to our React application from the address <http://localhost:3001/notes>.

-In the the [example project](/en/part0/fundamentals_of_web_apps#running-application-logic-on-the-browser) from part 0 we already encountered a way to data from a server using Javascript.
-The code in the example was fetching the data using [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest), otherwise known as a HTTP request made using a XHR object.
-This is a technique launched in the year 1999, which every browser has supported for a good while.
+In the [example project](/en/part0/fundamentals_of_web_apps#running-application-logic-on-the-browser) from part 0 we already learned a way to fetch data from a server using JavaScript.
+The code in the example was fetching the data using [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest), otherwise known as an HTTP request made using an XHR object.
+This is a technique launched in 1999, that every browser supports for a good while now.

 Nowadays it is not recommended to use XHR and browsers already widely support the [fetch](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) method, which is based on so-called [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), instead of the event driven model used by XHR.